Parents who want their children to bring home better report cards might consider adding exercise to the daily schedule.

 The American Heart Association recommends children get 20 minutes of recess each day and participate in formal physical education classes for at least two and a half hours each week.
 Most schoolchildren in the U.S. receive less than the suggested amount of exercise weekly.
 The research shows participating in team sports fails to provide enough activity to increase mental functioning because children spend much of their time inactive while waiting for their turn.

-Surveys of U.S. school districts show only six states follow physical education guidelines suggested by the National Association of Sports and Physical Education, which recommends a minimum of 150 minutes weeklu.
-When it comes to mandatory recess time, only three states mandate 20 minutes a day for elementary students.
+Surveys of U.S. school districts show only six states follow physical education guidelines suggested by the National Association of Sports and Physical Education, which recommends a minimum of 150 minutes weekly.
+Regarding mandatory recess time, only three states mandate 20 minutes daily for elementary students.
 Most school districts don’t have formal policies for physical education classes, and those with written guidelines often don’t follow them.

 Increased focus on academic achievement and improving test scores led some school districts to cut physical activity in favor of more classroom time to meet state and federal testing standards.
 But, according to recent research, these tactics might be counterproductive and decrease a child’s ability to score higher on tests.